-Instructions: Preheat oven to 375°F. Cut the squash in half, scoop out the seeds, and add a little oil, salt and pepper to cut sides.
+Instructions: Preheat oven to 375°F. Cut the squash in half, scoop out the seeds, and add a little oil, salt, and pepper to cut sides.
 Place squash cut side down in a baking dish.
-Bake for 30-45 minutes or until you can easily pierce the skin with a knife (cooking time depends on size of squash).
+Bake for 30-45 minutes or until you can easily pierce the skin with a knife (cooking time depends on the size of the squash).

 3. Whole Squash in Oven

 I use this method most often because it’s so simple.
 It takes longer to cook, but that gives me time to prepare the rest of the meal.
 If you decide to cook a whole squash in the oven, just check it periodically to make sure you don’t overcook it.

 Con: It takes more time to cook, and it’s easy to overcook.